Congress Clashes With Justice Department Over Its Decisions Not To Defend Laws

 In stepped the Institute for Constitutional Advocacy and Protection at Georgetown University Law Center, which is working with Congress to mount a defense of the statute.
 The lawyers argued Congress has an interest in the enforcement and defense of the laws it has passed.

-The ICAP lawers were surprised, though, to face opposition from the Justice Department, which only once before has opposed moves by the House and Senate to weigh in on legal disputes.
+The ICAP lawyers were surprised, though, to face opposition from the Justice Department, which only once before has opposed moves by the House and Senate to weigh in on legal disputes.

 "It's deeply concerning to see the Justice Department abandoning its defense of this important federal law," said Joshua Geltzer, the executive director of ICAP.